CodewMilan/TypeNext/journal.md

-# Journal – Building **Keyverse 60** PCB
+# Journal – Building Keyverse 60 PCB
-**By CodewMilan** | Part of the **Highway Series**
+By CodewMilan | Part of the Highway Series

----
+## June 17, 2025

-## June 17, 2025 — learning( cus i didnt know lol)
+**Hours spent: 2 hrs**
-- Decided to embark on designing a **custom 60-key ortholinear keyboard PCB**.
+Decided to go full send and build my own 60-key ortholinear keyboard PCB
-- Spent the day **watching YouTube tutorials** on PCB design for mechanical keyboards.
+Started bingeing YouTube vids on keyboard PCB design cuz I had no clue
-  - Topics covered: matrix wiring, diode placement, microcontroller pin assignments, and designing footprints.
+Learned about matrix wiring, diode flow (why is that a thing), and how to not fry a Pro Micro
-- Installed **KiCad** and explored open-source keyboard projects for reference.
+Installed KiCad, got overwhelmed, then started vibing with it
-- Sketched the **5×12 ortholinear layout** for the Keyverse 60.
+Sketched the 5×12 layout on paper and ngl it looked kinda clean

----
+## June 18, 2025

-## June 18, 2025 — finished schematic
+**Hours spent: 2 hrs**
-- Created the schematic in KiCad:
+Opened KiCad’s schematic editor and went to war
-  - Added **ATmega32u4 (Pro Micro)** as the controller.
+Dropped in the ATmega32u4 and 60 diodes like a machine
-  - Added **60 diodes (1N4148)** for per-key protection.
+Wired up the row-column matrix, almost lost it halfway but survived
-  - Laid out the **row and column matrix** for the ortholinear configuration.
+Cross-checked with QMK docs like my life depended on it
-- Verified connections by cross-checking with reference builds from QMK documentation.
+Cleaned up the mess and actually ended up with a decent schematic

-- First draft of the schematic completed.
+## June 19, 2025

----
+**Hours spent: 2 hrs**

-## June 19 did the pcb layout
+Jumped into PCB layout and instantly felt pain
-- Switched to **PCB layout editor** in KiCad.
+Slapped down Kailh hotswap sockets in a perfect grid
-- Arranged the key switch footprints in the 5×12 ortholinear grid.
+Routed traces like it was a puzzle game on hard mode
-- Added **Kailh hot-swap socket** footprints.
+Fixed DRC errors, shifted things like 100 times
-- Carefully routed traces for all rows and columns, ensuring no conflicts or overlaps.
+Added USB-C Pro Micro footprint and called it a win

-- Verified DRC (Design Rule Check) for errors resolved a few minor net conflicts.
+## June 20, 2025
-- Finalized USB-C footprint for the Pro Micro.
+**Hours spent: 2 hrs**

----
+Did some silkscreen drip with Keyverse 60 and Highway Series labels

-## June 20 finally done !!!!
+Added test points for vibes and future-proofing
-- Finalized silkscreen with the **Keyverse 60** name and **Highway Series** branding.
+Exported the Gerber files like a pro
-- Exported **Gerber files**.
+Threw it into EasyEDA to make ordering smooth
-- imported it into easyeda to ease ordering process.
+dropped it in the Highway Form just to flex a little

-- Uploaded files to **JLCPCB** for manufacturing.
+## June 26, 2025
-- Submitted the **Keyverse 60** entry to the **Highway Form** for community showcase.
+**Hours spent: 2 hrs**
-- Feeling proud of completing my **first fully custom keyboard PCB design**.
+Designed a new case with proper screw holes and USB cutout